 What we do

-specialist services built around the wishes of each person we support and enabling them to be as independent as possible.
+Our specialist services are built around the wishes and needs of the individual, supporting people to be as independent as possible.

 First published: Friday 23 March 2012